Namespace: C++

 These identifiers can be used exactly as they are declared, or, since the global namespace is unnamed, the namespace specifier :: can be prefixed.
 For example, foo can also be written ::foo.

 Namespace resolution in C++ is hierarchical.
 This means that within the hypothetical namespace food::soup, the identifier Chicken refers to food::soup::Chicken.
 If food::soup::Chicken doesn't exist, it then refers to food::Chicken.
 If neither food::soup::Chicken nor food::Chicken exist, Chicken refers to ::Chicken, an identifier in the global namespace.

 Namespaces in C++ are most often used to avoid naming collisions.
 Although namespaces are used extensively in recent C++ code, most older code does not use this facility because it did not exist in early versions of the language.
 For example, the entire C++ Standard Library is defined within namespace std, but before standardization many components were originally in the global namespace.
 The using statement can be used to import a symbol into the current scope.

 The use of the using statements in headers for reasons other than backwards compatibility (e.g., convenience) is considered to be against good code practices, as those using statements propagate into all translation units that include the header.
 However, modules do not export using statements unless explicitly marked export, making using statements safer to use.
-For instance, one can import a module org.wikipedia.project.util with matching namespace org::wikipedia::project::util and then use using statements on symbols from that namespace to simplify verbose namespaces.
-Note that unlike other languages like Java or Rust, C++ modules, namespaces and source file structure do not necessarily match, though it is convention to match them for clarity (for example, module abc.def.uvw.XYZ matches namespaced class abc::def::uvw::XYZ and resides in file abc/def/uvw/XYZ.cppm).
+For instance, one can import a module wikipedia.project.util with matching namespace wikipedia::project::util and then use using statements on symbols from that namespace to simplify verbose namespaces.
+Unlike other languages like Java or Rust, C++ modules, namespaces and source file structure do not necessarily match, though it is convention to match them for clarity (for example, module foo.bar.baz.Qux matches namespaced class foo::bar::baz::Qux and resides in file foo/bar/baz/Qux.cppm).

 using should be used to simplify verbose nested namespaces when modular translation units are used.